-If you’re using Chrome 73, then you might have noticed “Managed by your organization” in the Customize and control menu, unfortunately, you’re not alone.
+If you’re using Chrome 73, then you might have noticed “Managed by your organization” in the Customize and Control menu, unfortunately, you’re not alone.
 Let’s learn what this message is about and how to get rid of it.

-Your Browser is Managed by your organization message inform users that the Chrome browser is managed by a company or other group.
+Your Browser is Managed by your organization message informs users that the Chrome browser is managed by a company or other group.
 You can check this Google Support page to find out more information about it.

-You can check this thread on Chrome help forum where a user has explained the issue.
+You can check this thread on the Chrome help forum where a user has explained the issue.
 So the question is why are users seeing this message, right?

 Remove Managed by your Organization message in Chrome 73

 Luckily there is a way to fix the issue and get rid of the Managed by your organization message.
-But first, lets find out what Chrome policy is being managed.
+But first, let’s find out what Chrome policy is being managed.

 Find Chrome Managed Policies

-On the Chrome policy page, if you see a list of policies, then under click on the Policy name, click on the policy link, this will take you Chromium policy page giving you all the information about the particular policy.
+On the Chrome policy page, if you see a list of policies, then click on the Policy name, and click on the policy link, this will take you Chromium policy page giving you all the information about the particular policy.

 On the Chrome Policy page, if you find no policy, then the activity on a particular device is handled outside of Chrome.
 In this situation, you can try the solution suggested by the product expert on the Chrome support forum.